Date of Award:

 It may be concluded from this study that there was a high per cent of consensus within the responding groups about the secondary school principal's professional management roles and that his role in collective negotiations is still uncertain.
 The principal's professional administrative role appears subject to change and that the responding groups may have a great amount of influence on the direction of his future role expectations unless he himself becomes more active as a participant in the negotiations process.

 Lefevor, Paul H., "The Secondary School Principal's Role in Professional Negotiations as Perceived by Representatives of Utah's Educational Enterprise" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2930.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .